Some remarks on the dS conjecture, fluxes and K-theory in IIB toroidal compactifications: Instabilities from brane-flux transitions

 given by

-which actually is the condition to cancel Freed-Witten anomalies on the corresponding branes.
-This mapping can be interpreted through the physical realization of the Atiyah-Hirzebruch Spectral Sequence named the Maldacena-Moore-Seiberg instanton \cite{Maldacena:2001xj}, in which a brane is transformed into a topological equivalent set of fluxes.
-In this context the $\widehat{D5}$-branes are equivalent to a flux configuration given by the NS-SN 3-form flux $H_3$ and a discrete 3-form flux $f_3$ belonging to Tor~$H^3(T^6/Z_2)=\Z_2$, i.e. that $2f_3=d\sigma_2$ for a two-form $\sigma_2\in H^2(T^6/Z_2)$, such that the discrete topological charge carried by the non-BPS $\widehat{D5}$-branes is now carried by the fluxes $H_3$ and $f_3$, this is
+with $f_1\in \text{Tor}\,\H^1(T^6/\mathbb{Z}_2;\mathbb{Z})$.
+Under Poincar\'e duality a 1-form is related to a torsional 5-cycle in $T^6/\mathbb{Z}_2$.
+This corresponds to a $D7$-brane wrapping an internal discrete 5-cycle (which in a toroidal compactification is easy to construct) in $\text{Tor}\,\H_5(T^6/\mathbb{Z}_2;\Z)$ and the extended 3 spatial coordinates.
+This is an instantonic 7-brane\footnote{Actually it is an anti D7-brane \cite{Loaiza-Brito:2004ajy}.} which drives a transition between non-BPS branes and torsional fluxes.\\

-Notice that the torsion form $f_1\in \rm{Tor}~H^1(T^6/\Z_2)$ is related via Poincar\'e duality to an instanton $D7$-brane covering the compact space.
-Therefore the brane-flux transition can be represented as follows: the non-BPS $\widehat{D5}$-brane encounters an instantonic $D7$-brane supporting the NS-NS $H_3$ flux and it transforms into a discrete (half-integer modulo 2) flux $f_3.$ Because of the instantonic brane, we also have a discrete $f_1$ form (the magnetic field).
-The fractional charge of the non-BPS brane is now carried by $f_3$ and $H_3$.\\
+The brane-flux transition can be represented as follows: the non-BPS $\widehat{D5}$-brane encounters an instantonic $D7$-brane supporting the NS-NS $H_3$ flux and it transforms into a discrete (half-integer modulo 2) flux $f_1$, such that the discrete topological charge carried by the non-BPS $\widehat{D5}$-branes is now carried by the fluxes $H_3$ and $f_1$, this is

-It is important to stress out that the instantonic $D7$-brane is related precisely to the toron gauge field which by the presence of the NS-NS flux transform into discrete fluxes.
-One can say that this process is the consequence of canceling the Freed-Witten anomalies.
-The difference between the process without taking into account the effects of the NS-NS flux is that now, the final configuration is given by discrete fluxes in the torsional part of cohomology (which is another way to say that twisted K-theory classifies RR fields as well \cite{Moore:1999gb, GarciaCompean:2002kc, LoaizaBrito:2004hk, Evslin:2006cj}).\\

-Let us now consider the overall configuration in which there are even number of non-BPS states before tachyon condensation or the brane-flux transition.
-Since the non-BPS states are immersed in the same flux configuartion, the vevs for moduli are the same in each fixed point in $T^6/\Z_2$.
-After that the transition occurs for each non-BPS brane such that the total discrete charge must cancel,